candeladd/2270_Project_AC/README.md

 1) Clone the project file

+Optional: Download raw data files (.txt) from https://opensnp.org/user_index
+          into the project file for extra fun or just use our test.txt file.

 2) Open project file in Code::Blocks IDE (SNP_Fun.cbp)

 3) Recompile (The Gear)

 4) Run (The Green Arrow)

 DEPENDENCIES: